GenerativeMPC: VLM-RAG-guided Whole-Body MPC with Virtual Impedance for Bimanual Mobile Manipulation: System Overview

 \subsection{Hardware Platform}

-The platform consists of a 22\,kg differential-drive base (wheel radius $r = 0.085$\,m, and wheelbase $L = 0.455$\,m) with two 6-DoF manipulators actuated by Feetech STS3215 servos~\cite{cadene2024lerobot} on two independent serial buses (Fig.~\ref{fig:platform}).
-A Velodyne VLP-16 LiDAR and a RealSense D435 RGB-D camera provide obstacle point clouds and visual input to the VLM layer, respectively (Fig.~\ref{fig:lidar}).
-All computation runs onboard an NVIDIA Jetson Orin Nano (16\,GB) under ROS\,2 Humble.
+The platform consists of a 22\,kg differential-drive base with a wheel radius of $r = 0.085$\,m and a wheelbase of $L = 0.455$\,m, together with two SO-101 serial manipulators~\cite{cadene2024lerobot}, each comprising a five-DoF arm and a one-DoF gripper actuated by six Feetech STS3215 servos on independent serial buses (Fig.~\ref{fig:platform}).
+A Velodyne VLP-16 LiDAR provides point-cloud data to the MPC/APF control layer for collision avoidance (Fig.~\ref{fig:lidar}), while a RealSense D435 RGB-D camera provides visual input to the VLM layer for semantic understanding.
+All computation runs onboard an NVIDIA Jetson Orin NX (16\,GB) under ROS\,2 Humble.